Morpheus636/desktop-utils/README.md

 The `install.sh` script symlinks all scripts to a location on PATH so they can be called by typing the name of the script in the terminal (without the need to give an absolute or relative path to it)

-After running `install.sh`, updates to existing scripts will be applied automatically when you run `git pull` on this repo.
-When new scripts are added, you can run `install.sh` again
+After running `install.sh`, updates to existing scripts will be applied automatically when you run `git pull` in this repo.
+When new scripts are added, you can run `install.sh` again to add them.

 #### Instructions:
 - Clone this repo to your home directory.